safeliquids/cap/README.md

 `DT_DOUBLE` for integers, or `DT_STRING` for literal strings.
 If the flag should take no value, we use a special key `DT_PRESENCE`.

-The maximum allowed number of times a specific flag may be present on the command line (the second number in the example above) must naturally be at least the minimum number (the first number.)
-To allow a flag up to any number of times, we can use `-1` instead of a positive number, like so.
+The maximum number of times a specific flag may be present on the command line (the second number in the example above) must naturally be at least the minimum (the first number).
+To allow a flag up to any number of times, we can use `-1` instead of a positive integer, like so.
 ``` c
     /* inside main() */
     ...